-Annual free paper prize - Spring meeting
+NEOS free paper prize - spring meeting

-The oral free paper competition is held annually at each Spring meeting.
+The oral free paper competition is held annually at each spring meeting.
 The presenting author must register for and attend the meeting.

 To be considered for the prize, the work must be undertaken wholly in the North of England and/or North Wales.
 The work can be by any grade except consultant.